LIRA DISTRICT

 The Equatorial Trough which brings rainfall passes over the district.
 The South easterly winds which also brings rains to the district passes over Lira.
 Land and sea breezes are common in the district.
 Wind run is low (1-4m/sec) during the rainy season and moderate (4-8m/sec) during the dry season.

 Lira District lies at an approximate altitude ranging from 900m to 1500m above sea level.
-It is principally gentle undulating land merging into isolated rock outcrops The District is covered by Savanna Vegetation dominated by combretum spp, Acacia spp, Termmalia and Butyspernum paradoxicum in the Eastern and Northern part of the District.
+It is principally gentle undulating land merging into isolated rock outcrops The District is covered by Savanna Vegetation dominated by combretum spp, Acacia spp, Termmalia and Butyspernum paradoxical in the Eastern and Northern part of the District.
 The dominant grass is the hypharrehia spp.
 The forestry reserve covers 14% and wetland occupies 8.9% of the total land.
 The population is exploiting the natural resources at a very high rate of which in the district, the major source of fuel for cooking is wood that averagely 90 % of the population uses wood fuel for cooking hence leading to rapid tree cutting and no replacement/ replanting.
-Wet land is another resource that is being exploited yearly by the population that is growing at a terrible rate of 2.88% annually.
-Many wetlands are being reclaimed for settlement, industry and also being used for farming especially low land rice.

 The District has also registered a number of private investors that are engaged in tree nurseries bed preparation.
 They are planting all kinds of tree seedlings for private individuals to purchase and plant.
 Currently, a number of private individuals have planted wood trees for timber in their private land that is contributing meaningfully to greening the environment and hence contributing to land coverage.

-The district does not have any lake or river.
-It however has three permanent wetland systems viz; Okole, Olweny and Moroto.
+The district has three permanent wetlads; Okole, Olweny and Moroto.
 The wetlands provide water for domestic and potable purposes, although it is considered generally unsafe for drinking.
 The district has provided to the communities a number of boreholes, shallow wells and protected springs (Table 3 below) from which the local communities obtain drinking water.
 Deep wells in the Town Boards of Agweng, Ogur and Barr have been developed and are being pumped by solar power to provide piped water serving the communities of the Town Board.
+Much of the wet land are being highly exploited by the population that is growing at a fast rate of 2.88% annually.
+Many wetlands are being reclaimed for settlement, industry and also being used for farming especially low land rice.

 At the District and sub-county levels, there are built offices for discharging the administrative functions.
 At the parish levels however, the Parish Chiefs discharge administrative functions from the confines of their own homes.
 It would be appropriate to implement the construction of parish office blocks or in the event of availability of funds to rent office space to provide a secretariat.
 This will actualize the planned parish development model,